THE JASSY SUMMER SCHOOL

 Each module consists of both compulsory and optional activities.
 During the afternoons, JASSY students, irrespective of the chosen module, are welcome to participate in a wide range of optional courses and activities offered by the Summer School, where time-wise possible.

-Life Sciences in the race against emerging threats to human health – NEW MODULE!
+Life Sciences in the race against emerging threats to human health

 This JASSY module is designed to enrich your theoretical knowledge and practical abilities in Life Sciences, to broaden and improve your experimental skills, data processing and reporting capacity.